‘It’s In The Details’

 The 1887 N690 Kalamazoo Bats set included approximately 60 baseball players.
 A second set of larger cabinet photos mounted onto cardboard were also created (two types exist – one with a brown border and one with a black border) and are known as the N690-1 issue.

 The card fronts were photographs affixed to a cardboard backing.
-Unlike other issues which had black backs when photos were glued to the fronts, the N690 backs include a detailed description of their redemption offer.
+While some of these cards have blank backs, some of the N690 backs include a detailed description of their redemption offer.

 Below the player’s picture on the front was his name along with the message, “Smoke Kalamazoo Bats.”
 As with other similar issues, the images on the front have been prone to fading.
 There are 62 known cards in the set, although they are still being discovered.
 One, Bill Holbert, was just discovered in 2007.